Coach Compliance Standards 2020Skip to the standards

 It is intended to populate fields in the data base automatically where possible by cross linking, the coaching partition, and the safeguarding partition to the compliance section.
 Records of courses will be transferred across automatically where and when courses have been completed.
 Notification of expiry of compliance, DBS certification, first aid certification and Coaching awards will be generated automatically to enable coaches to renew qualification, as necessary.
 Where no records exist members will be invited to provide, to the Coaching Officer, details of their professional qualifications so they can be entered into their record manually.

 Similarly, with DBS and safeguarding, for those people completing their DBS and safeguarding checks through the BCCMA will have their records automatically updated.
-Again, where no record exists members will be invited to send their proof of compliance to Rob Simpson so that he can input details onto your records.
+Again, where no record exists members will be invited to send their proof of compliance to firstname.lastname@example.org for DBS and email@example.com for safeguarding so that details can be added onto your records.

 I would also like to take this opportunity to remind our members of the new functionality already built into the BCCMA web system for individual member associations to record and advertise their clubs for free on the web site.
 The web site has the ability of displaying your club locations on Google maps and additionally gives you the opportunity to populate and personalize the information you enter for each class, i.e. start times, styles taught etc. It will, in time, also display the coaching standard of the instructor.
 Gold, Silver or Bronze.